Pondidum/Stronk/readme.md

 </configuration>
 ```

+## Samples

+There are a lot of sample projects in the [src/Samples](https://github.com/Pondidum/Stronk/tree/master/src/Samples) directory for different Stronk use cases (e.g. reading a Json file, reading from Consul, validating a config.)

 ## Customisation

 Stronk provides a DSL to help guide configuration.
 By default, it will read from `App.config` or `Web.config`, so you usually only need to write: